College of Fine Arts and Design

 For more information please contact Taylor Bauer, firstname.lastname@example.org.

-Harmonia Winds is a new reed trio established the fall of 2013, with Mark Kuhn on bassoon, Ann Schrock on oboe, and Joseph Wilkes on clarinet.
-The blend of these three beautiful reed instruments makes a rich, vibrant sound which needs to be shared.
+Harmonia Winds is a reed trio established the fall of 2013.
+This spring we welcome bassoonist, Jeremiah Eshelman.
+Initial members are Ann Schrock on oboe, and Joseph Wilkes on clarinet.
+The blend of these three beautiful reed instruments makes a rich, vibrant sound for all types of music.
 We want to reach out to the community and introduce beautiful music to those who may not have heard this combination.
-We enjoy playing together and arranging pieces to fit our instruments, and we are honored to be coached and greatly encouraged by Dr. Lori Wooden.
+We enjoy playing together and arranging fun pieces, and we are honored to be coached and greatly encouraged by Dr. Lori Wooden.

 For more information please contact Ann Schrock, email@example.com